 There are some rule differences between playing short games and long games, which are distilled down in the following chart:

-Number of intermediate straightaway map tiles Duration Fatigue starts at Use tactics cards?
+No. of lines of map tiles Duration Fatigue on player mat starts at Use expansion tactics cards?

-Short: 3 60 mins -1PS
+Short: 5 60 mins -1PS No

-Medium: 4-5 90 mins -2PS Yes
+Medium: 6-7 90 mins -2PS Yes

-Long: 6 120 mins -2PS Yes
+Long: 8 120 mins -2PS Yes